vuestorefront/magento2/docs/installation-setup/installation.md

 ### Step 6: Install Magento 2 instance

 To simplify the setup, let's use the [`markshust/docker-magento`](https://github.com/markshust/docker-magento) script.
-This will install Magento 2 instance locally using Docker image.
+This will install Magento 2 instance locally using Docker.

 Run the command below to create the store.
 It will ask you for the Username and Password.
 Use your public access key as a username and your private access key as a password from the previous step.